leftfield-geospatial/geedim/docs/getting_started/api.rst

 Collection
 ^^^^^^^^^^

-:meth:`ee.ImageCollection.toNumPy() <geedim.collection.ImageCollectionAccessor.toNumPy>` exports a collection to a NumPy :class:`~numpy.ndarray`.
-The ``split`` parameter controls if the the layout of collection bands and images in the exported array:
+:meth:`ee.ImageCollection.gd.toNumPy() <geedim.collection.ImageCollectionAccessor.toNumPy>` exports a collection to a NumPy :class:`~numpy.ndarray`.
+The ``split`` parameter controls the layout of collection bands and images in the exported array:

 .. literalinclude:: api.py
     :language: python